whole-tale/wt-design-docs/ISSUE_TEMPLATE/test_plan.md

 1. Confirm that you cannot delete or edit Tale properties
 1. Select Back button.
 Confirm that you are taken back to Browse page
 1. Select "View" button on Tale you own
-   1. Confirm Delete button is present
+   1. Confirm that the Run and Close buttons are present
    1. Confirm that you can edit Tale properties
-   1. Select "Delete".
-Confirm that you are prompted to delete.
-   1. Select "No" -- tale is not deleted
+   1. Select "Close"
-   1. Select "Yes" -- tale is deleted and you are retured to Browse view
+   1. Confirm that you are taken back to Browse

 * [ ] Launch instance
-1. Select "Launch" button on "Ligo" tale
+1. Select "Run Tale" button on "Ligo" tale
+   1. Confirm you are prompted to Copy and Run
+   1. Select Copy and Run
-   1. Confirm that tale appears in "Launched Tales" panel
+   1. Confirm that you are redirected to the Tale's Run page
-   1. Confirm spinner displays until Tale is ready
-   1. Confirm "Tale Launched" notification displays on Tale card
    1. Confirm that the notification dialog appears
    1. Confirm that the step progression is correct
-   1. Confirm that then the instance is started and can be selected in the Launched Tales panel
-1. Select "X" to delete the instance
+1. Select "Stop" to end the Tale instance
-   1. Confirmation dialog displays.
-   1. Select "No" -- instance is not deleted
-   1. Select "Yes" -- instance is deleted
+   1. Confirm that the Tale has stopped
+   1. Confirm that the button has changed to Run
-1. Select "Launch" button on  Tale you own
+1. Navigate to Browse and select tje "Run Tale" button on a Tale you own
    1. After the instance is launched, try to delete the Tale (not instance)
-   1. Confirm cannot Delete Tale message displays
-   1. After instance has started, select the instance in the Launched Tales panel
-   1. Confirm that you are taken to the Run > Interact page for the instance
+   1. Confirm you cannot select the delete button on the browse page
-1. Select "Launch" on the already-launched instance
-   1. Confirm "The Tale...has been Launched!" message displays"
-   1. Select "Go to Tale".
-Confirm that you are taken to the Run > Interact page.
+   1. Confirm that the "Run Tale" button has been replaced with "Stop Tale"

 ### Manage